Medically reviewed on July 4, 2018

 - Get medical help right away if you have slow breathing, shallow breathing, or trouble breathing.

-- Do not give this medicine (TussiCaps) to a child younger than 18 years of age for signs of a cold or other infection.
-The benefits of taking this medicine (TussiCaps) do not outweigh the risks in children.
+- This medicine is not for use in children younger than 18 years of age.
+The benefits of taking this medicine (TussiCaps) for a cough due to allergies, a cold, or other infection do not outweigh the risks in children.
 If your child has been given this medicine (TussiCaps) or if you have any questions, talk with your child's doctor.

 Uses of TussiCaps:

 - It is used to ease allergy signs.

 - It is used to ease cold signs.